 The primary objective of Design Registration is to ascertain, within reasonable bounds, that designs submitted for registration under The Boiler and Pressure Vessel Act are in compliance with the Act, Regulations, and relevant codes and standards.
 One must keep in mind that the owner of the design has ultimate responsibility for its correctness.
 Registration of a design does not relieve any person who constructs, installs, alters, or repairs a boiler or pressure vessel of liability with respect to that design.

-This program area deals with Design Review of Pressure Equipment and Pressure Safety Valve Lock Out programs.
+This program area deals with Design Review of Pressure Equipment.
 The links beside and below are to various documents covering the specific requirements of this program, and access to the various forms used to administer the program.

 - Assessment of new and revised designs of boilers, pressure vessels, pressure piping, fittings and other pressure equipment for compliance with the Act and registration of those found acceptable